mspellecacy/monsterweek/README.md

   - Would be cool to automatically add holds, though that could get annoying if most of the holds are used immediately; may be better to do it in chat with a button to remember the hold for later.
+  - Some gear can provide custom moves.
+Would be nice if owning that gear added the move to the owner's list.
+  - Leveling up can change basic moves to Advanced Moves (p122) which gives them extra effects on 12+.
 - Hunter specials
   - The Hex's Rotes (spells).
 Could treat them as special moves, since they follow from Use Magic, or could create a new type